 In 2017, we had more than 14,400 international students studying with VU in Australia and overseas, including more than:

 - 5,600 studying in Australia from more than 100 countries, including significant numbers of international students sponsored by the Australian Government through the Australia Awards.

 - 7,400 studying a VU course overseas with one of our international delivery partners.

 Representing more than 100 nationalities, our students are attracted by our innovative course offerings, range of entry pathways and study levels, and our industry connections.
 VU has great locations in two of the world’s most desirable city destinations for international students.

-Victoria University (VU) is proud to educate more than 400 international scholarship recipients and sponsored students, who are enrolled in a diverse range of courses, from TAFE through undergraduate and postgraduate coursework to higher degrees by research.
+Victoria University (VU) is proud to educate more than 400 international scholarship recipients and sponsored students, who are enrolled in a diverse range of courses, from TAFE through to undergraduate and postgraduate coursework and higher degrees by research.

 International student success

 The excellence of our international students has been well recognised.
 In 2016, Christian Williams, a VU teaching graduate, was named one of the world’s top 50 educators in the Varkey Foundation’s Global Teacher Prize – an A$1 million competition dubbed the ‘Nobel Prize of teaching’.
 In 2013, Chinese research student Catherine Xiaocui Lou was named the state’s top postgraduate international student of the year.
 Malaysian national Garry Kuan, studying a PhD in Sport Psychology, was named Australia’s international student of the year in 2012 by the Council of International Students Australia (CISA).